 Use intrinsic and extrinsic motivators for game-based learning

 Ultimately, gamification and game-based learning is a fun way to encourage learning and engagement with course content.
-It’s a great way to make course activities and tasks that students usually don’t enjoy more fun and engaging.
+It’s a great way to make course activities and tasks that learners usually don’t enjoy more fun and engaging.

 For example, if you assign a long reading assignment, you can: